caseyg/awesome/README.md

 *   [triplecanopy/horizonize](https://github.com/triplecanopy/horizonize) - Horizonize is a jQuery plugin to lay out any HTML content in horizontally-scrolling columns.

-*   [philgyford/daily-paper](https://github.com/philgyford/daily-paper) - For viewing a daily issue of the Guardian and Observer newspapers. `main` branch should be stable, current work is in `dev` branch.

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript data grid with a spreadsheet look & feel.
-Works with React, Angular, and Vue.
-Supported by the Handsontable team ⚡

-*   [cemerick/jsdifflib](https://github.com/cemerick/jsdifflib) - A javascript library for diffing text and generating corresponding HTML views

-## Go

-*   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

-*   [kudrykv/latex-yearly-planner](https://github.com/kudrykv/latex-yearly-planner) - Digital planner for Supernote and ReMarkable // Support Ukraine 🇺🇦 https://savelife.in.ua/en

-*   [juruen/rmapi](https://github.com/juruen/rmapi) - Go app that allows you to access your reMarkable tablet files through the Cloud API

-*   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data

-*   [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file

-*   [arp242/goatcounter](https://github.com/arp242/goatcounter) - Easy web analytics.
-No tracking of personal data.

-*   [rudderlabs/rudder-server](https://github.com/rudderlabs/rudder-server) - Privacy and Security focused Segment-alternative, in Golang and React

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [getfider/fider](https://github.com/getfider/fider) - Open platform to collect and prioritize feedback

-*   [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
-Single binary app.

-*   [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q\&A platform software for teams at any scales.
-Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.

-*   [errata-ai/vale](https://github.com/errata-ai/vale) - :pencil: A markup-aware linter for prose built with speed and extensibility in mind.

-*   [gocolly/colly](https://github.com/gocolly/colly) - Elegant Scraper and Crawler Framework for Golang

-*   [schollz/recursive-recipes](https://github.com/schollz/recursive-recipes) - Visualize the recursive nature of recipes :cake: :cookie:

-*   [usefathom/fathom](https://github.com/usefathom/fathom) - Fathom Lite.
-Simple, privacy-focused website analytics.
-Built with Golang & Preact.

-*   [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.

-*   [syncthing/syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization

-*   [matryer/xbar](https://github.com/matryer/xbar) - Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)

-*   [itsabot/itsabot](https://github.com/itsabot/itsabot) - ItsAbot makes it easy and fun to build your own digital assistant, and we include everything you need to get started.

 ## PHP

 *   [splitbrain/ReMarkableAPI](https://github.com/splitbrain/ReMarkableAPI) - Docs and implementation of the reMarkable file sync API